Size Does Matter

-Colleges in the US range from the very, very small (such as Shimer College in Chicago with 77 undergrads) to the very, very large (like Arizona State University with nearly 40,000 undergrads), with most falling somewhere in between.
+Colleges in the US range from the very, very small (such as Prescott College in Arizona with 324 undergrads) to the very, very large (like Arizona State University with nearly 40,000 undergrads), with most falling somewhere in between.
 When building a college list, I recommend thinking deeply about whether you’d be best at a large college or a small college.

 So what sets a large college apart from a small one?
 Some differences are obvious – large colleges typically have MORE – majors, classes, food choices, clubs, events and potential friends to choose from.
 Smaller colleges will generally have fewer options, but will also have smaller classes, more accessible professors and less competition for dorms, parking and in-demand course sections.

 The most important difference though is how the size of the college will shape your learning experience, because college size usually correlates with class size.
-While there are exceptions, at smaller colleges you can generally expect to have 15-30 students per class, while at larger colleges you’ll often have anywhere from 50-300 students, especially in the general lower division classes.
+While there are exceptions, at smaller colleges you can generally expect to have 15-30 students per class, while at larger colleges you’ll often have class sizes in the hundreds, especially in the general lower division classes.

 How do you know which is better for you?
 I recommend starting by asking, “How do I learn best?”
 To shed light on which college and class size best match your learning style, think about how you operate in your high school classes: